scmart/meteor-sugar/readme.md

 This package installs Sugar on both the client and server.

 ## How to install
-1. npm install meteorite (if not already installed)
+1. npm install -g meteorite (if not already installed)
 2. mrt add sugar

 ## Apps using Meteor Sugar: